Devostated/SteamOffline/README.md

 ## OfflinePatch:
 The OfflinePatch is a very aggressive method, but the safest.
-It blocks your Steam and all it's executeable from firewall for further support.
+It blocks your Steam and all it's executeables from the firewall for further support.

 ## Download
 The download can be found on the [Release](https://github.com/Devostated/SteamOffline/releases) page.